 “Let’s build cities from our civic needs up, not from the internet on down.
 Corporations tend to build dystopias, not communities” Roger Keil

-ACORN Canada is an independent national organization of low and moderate income families with 130,000+ members in 20+ neighbourhood chapters across 9 cities.
+An independent national organization of low and moderate income families with 130,000+ members in 20+ neighbourhood chapters across 9 cities.

 An organization devoted to protecting and defending Canada’s rich culture and the healthy democracy it sustains.